 Our outlook for 2019

-Although the investment volume of the K+S GROUP in 2019 should be higher than in the previous year (€443.2 million), in particular as a result of further expansions of our tailings pile capacities in Germany, the adjusted free cash flow should improve significantly compared with the previous year as a result of our operating improvements and active working capital management and be positive again for the first time since 2013 (2018: € –206.3 million).
-Despite a higher capital commitment, the return on capital employed (ROCE) is expected to rise significantly (2018: 2.6%) due to the expected significant improvement in earnings.
-At the operating unit level, ROCE for Europe+ is expected to rise significantly (2018: 2.0%), while for the Americas it is expected to be well below the previous year's level (2018: 7.9%).
+Although the investment volume of the K+S Group in 2019, in particular as a result of the expansion of our tailings pile capacities in Germany, should, at about € 550 million, be higher than in the previous year (€ 443 million), the adjusted free cash flow should also improve significantly with the aforementioned operating improvement as a result of active working capital management compared with the previous year and should be positive again for the first time since 2013 (2018: € –206.3 million).
+The return on capital employed (ROCE) is now expected to be roughly stable (2018: 2.6%).
+While the ROCE of the Europe+ operating unit should remain stable (2018: 2.0%), it is expected to be significantly lower in the Americas than in the previous year (2018: 7.9%).

 Our earnings-oriented dividend policy is generally reflected in a payout ratio of 40% to 50% of adjusted Group earnings after taxes.
 Since, as described above, we have a positive outlook for 2019, the Board of Management and Supervisory Board intend to propose a dividend of €0.25 per share (previous year: €0.35 per share) to the Annual General Meeting on May 15, 2019.
 Against this backdrop, the payout ratio of 56% (previous year: 46%) of adjusted Group earnings after taxes is slightly above the range of the dividend policy described.